 I don’t know much about MAX STRONG.
 He was apparently a series character who appeared in twenty or so novels put out in the fifties by Cleveland Publishing of Sydney, Australia, trying to duplicate the success of Carter Brown by promising “excitement of a different kind,” but that’s about it.

 Oh, and calling them novels is even a stretch, since at least some of these paperback originals are less than a hundred pages, making them “novelettes,’ I guess.
 Which would make sense, since Cleveland would later have great success in that format with the Larry Kent series.
 In fact, the Max Strong series was frequently advertisied in the back pages of the Larry Kent series.

 That is, if he was a private eye at all.
-And certainly the cover illustrations, many of which are quite snazzy and the titles themselves, would suggest that.
-As well, many of the books are subtitled "A Max Strong Detective Story."
+Certainly the cover illustrations, many of which are quite snazzy, and the titles themselves, would suggest that.
+As well, many of the books are subtitled “A Max Strong Detective Story.”

 Max’s creator, Robert Dudgeon, was actually the pseudonym of Frank S. Greenop, who also wrote short stories for the Australian pulps, including several featuring another P.I.-sounding character called Steve Hawk.

 But like I said, a lot of this is pure guesswork.
 If anyone knows anything else, drop me a line.